Family Educational Rights and Privacy Act (FERPA)

 The Family Educational Rights and Privacy Act (FERPA) is a federal law (20 U.S.C.
 1232g) that protects the privacy of a student's education records.
 A student is someone that has been accepted, matriculated, and enrolled (or a former student of) Elizabethtown College.
 An "eligible student" under FERPA is a student who is 18 years of age or older, or who attends a post secondary institution.

-FERPA Forms are located in JayWeb
+FERPA Forms in JayWeb

 The right to review and inspect his or her own education records.

 An eligible student has the right to inspect and review the student's education records within 45 days after Elizabethtown College receives a request for access.
 The Office of Registration and Records is the custodian of your academic record.
 A student should submit to the Registrar a written request that identifies the record(s) the student wishes to inspect.
 The Office of Registration and Records will make arrangements for access and notify the student of the time and place where the records may be inspected.
 If the requested records are not maintained by the Office of Registration and Records, you will be advised of the appropriate records custodian to whom the request should be addressed.

 The right to request an amendment of the education record.

 An eligible student has the right to seek amendment of the student's education records that the student believes to be inaccurate, misleading, or otherwise a violation of the student's privacy rights under FERPA.

 - A student who wishes to ask the college to amend the record should write the records custodian responsible for the record, clearly identifying the part of the record the student wishes to be amended, and specify why it should be changed.